a-velasco/docs-network/README.md

 <img width="679" height="519" alt="image" src="https://github.com/user-attachments/assets/fa4fce09-7764-41a6-b1ef-1ab89dbf58c6" />

-In a nutshell, it assigns "communities" of based on how influential nodes are to the topology of the rest of their community.
-As expected, it tends to extract communities that encompass a large majority of nodes from one doc set.
+It finds "communities" based on how influential nodes are to the topology of the rest of their community.
+As expected, the resulting communities tend to encompass a large majority of nodes from one doc set.
 It's interesting to see which parts of that doc set are excluded into a different community, presumably due to lower interconnectedness.

 ## Load other documentation sets

 We can do this the easy way, or the hard way.
 (I've always wanted to say that)

-The easy way is using existing graph files I've already generated for a few doc sets in the Ubuntu and Juju worlds.
+The easy way to visualize other doc sets is using existing graph files I've already generated for a few doc sets in the Ubuntu and Juju worlds.

-If you want to add a doc set that isn't included, we'll have to go the _hard way_.
+If you want to add a doc set that I haven't included yet, we'll have to go the _hard way_.

 ### Existing graph files

-You can find pre-baked graph data in the `/pre-made-graphs` directory:
+You can find pre-baked graph data in the `/pre-made-graphs` directory of both the repository and the offline-launcher:

 `/pre-made-graphs/ubuntu.json`:
 * Ubuntu Core